Advanced Practice Registered Nurses are key to improving NC health care.

 The time for action has come.
 A proposal to improve health care in North Carolina - the SAVE Act, Senate Bill 143 and House Bill 185 - will remove restrictions on APRNs and could save up to $4.3 billion in annual health care costs.
 State legislators need to hear from you now!

 North Carolina Health Care Facts

-- 56% of low-income children don’t have a doctor
+- 56% of low-income children do not have a doctor

 Testimonials from Across the Country

-Together we can advance the state of health care in North Carolina.
+APRNs can help improve health care quality and access in North Carolina.

 Everyone deserves access to quality health care.
 But across North Carolina and the U.S., health care is headed towards a major crisis: a growing shortage of physicians that will only get worse.
 Fortunately, APRNs have the advanced education and expertise to help alleviate this crisis…especially for those hardest hit, including seniors and people living in rural and underserved communities.